 You’ll also want to review your will, powers of attorney, executor of your estate and any other legal matters before you retire, since these decisions may impact your financial planning.

-Meet with area bishop
+Meet with your area bishop

 Before you retire, you’ll need to schedule an appointment with your area bishop to discuss the date of retirement, when to inform the churchwardens and parish, any outstanding vacation time, housing arrangements, moving needs and any possible future ministry options.
 Then you’ll then need to inform the area bishop in writing of your intention to retire.